-Our accounting policies are more fully described in Note 2, "Summary of Significant Accounting Policies," in our audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021.
-The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Our accounting policies are more fully described in Note 2, "Summary of Significant Accounting Policies," in our audited consolidated financial statements included in our 2021 Annual Report.
+The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 We monitor estimates and assumptions on a continuous basis and update these estimates and assumptions as facts and circumstances change and new information is obtained.
 Actual results could differ materially from those estimates and assumptions.
-We discussed the accounting policies that we believe are most critical to the portrayal of our results of operations and financial condition and require management's most difficult, subjective and complex judgments in Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021.
-There were no significant changes to our critical accounting estimates during the six months ended June 30, 2022.
+We discussed the accounting policies that we believe are most critical to the portrayal of our results of operations and financial condition and require management's most difficult, subjective and complex judgments in Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," in our 2021 Annual Report.
+There were no significant changes to our critical accounting estimates during the nine months ended September 30, 2022.